lord-aceldama/Knuckle-Shuffle-Suite/README.md

 ###REQUREMENTS:
-The knuckle-shuffle suite was designed for use with Python 2.7.1 on Linux.
+The knuckle-shuffle suite was designed for use with Python 2.7.1 on Linux, but should work on windows too.
+I haven't tested it yet, so I don't know if I'll need to add a different EOL marker, or at least add the option to use it as a command-line parameter.

 ###SCRIPTS: